Last Call: Is this the direction EVs are heading?

 Last Call indicates the end of Hooniverse’s broadcast day.
 It’s meant to be an open forum for anyone and anything.
 Thread jacking is not only accepted, it’s encouraged.

-22 responses to “Last Call: Is this the direction EVs are heading?”
+22 thoughts on “Last Call: Is this the direction EVs are heading?”

 in 2074 you won’t be able to hoverboard down to Ace and buy a rivet gun or bicycle cable to fix your factory Polestar mirrors. but i don’t think it’s that important. you will be able to buy an aftermarket mirror camera from the Jegs brain-link site, which you’ll hack onto your Polestar just like we do with backup cameras today.